gigya/wordpress/readme.txt

 = 3.0 =
 * Option to choose the position of the share bar plugin.
-* Improve the integration of Gigya comments with the Wordpress comments.
+* Improve the integration of Gigya comments with the WordPress comments.
 * Call Gigya notifyLogin for user logging in with site credentials for better integration with Gigya plugins.
 * Option to select which JQuery version to be used by gigya plugin.
 * Support Gigya Login widget as a shortcode - enables site owners to embed the Login widget anywhere on the site template without a sidebar.